-This pattern did my head in.
-But it wasn’t the patterns fault, it was my own insistence on total perfection combined with having no idea what I was doing which resulted in me unpicking and resewing seams more times than I would like to admit.
+This was my first ever attempt at making pants, and it was a challenge.
+I can’t definitively say it was the fault of the pattern – my own insistence on total perfection combined with having no idea what I was doing certainly added to the challenge, and resulted in me unpicking and resewing seams more times than I would like to admit.

 I also resewed the pockets THREE TIMES: